 The Department of Homeland Security supports the professionalization of the cybersecurity field, because properly trained and placed cybersecurity professionals are critical to protecting our nation’s networks, infrastructure, and information.

 Professionalization guides formal education and curriculum requirements that academic institutions develop to best prepare their students.
 Upon completion, these students then possess the requisite skills and abilities to successfully perform specialized roles within private or public organizations.

-Cybersecurity is a term that encompasses a broad field of work—a field that is in the midst of rapid growth and development.
+Cybersecurity is a term that encompasses a broad field of work—a field that is in the midst of rapid growth and change.
 What began as an offshoot of IT and security functions is currently evolving into a robust and diverse group of jobs.
-The individuals in the cybersecurity field have reached the point of asking,
+There are multiple ways to structure and define this evolving field: